Surkh-Rōd District: Education

 The Hope of Mother School educates more than 400 students in the rural Shamsha Pur village in Surkh Rod District, Afghanistan.

 Demographics

-The district's population, which is least 99% Pashtun (40% are Dari speaking Pashtuns who live in Shamsa Pur, Sultan Pur and Bakhtaan villages) and 1% other eastern-Iranian groups (mostly sub-groups of the Tajiks), was estimated at 124,161 in 2002.
+The district's population, which is least 99% Pashtun (40% are Dari speaking originally Pashtuns who live in Shamsa Pur, Sultan Pur and Bakhtaan villages) and 1% other eastern-Iranian groups (mostly sub-groups of the Tajiks), was estimated at 124,161 in 2002.
 The district previously had a small Hindu minority, which fled during the conflict period of the late 20th century, and as of 2002 had not returned.

 Infrastructure

-On June 16, 2009, the PRT in Nangarhar with the construction of the Qalay Durani footbridge.
+On June 16, 2009, the PRT in Nangarhar with the construction of the qali pacha footbridge.
 The PRT visited the district to inspect construction sites and provide updates to locals regarding PRT projects.
 The bridge, funded by the Nangarhar Provincial Reconstruction Team, will allow villagers to easily cross a river to get to services such as schools and clinics.
 The footbridge will also provide a safe passageway over a river for the villagers in the area.